FarronF/limerick-council-meetings/meetings/2018/07/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting Municipal District Cappamore-Kilmallock - 28th June 2018.md

 generated in areas other than road traffic, which were also a source of major nuisance and

-concern for the general public.---
+concern for the general public.
+---
 3

 Consideration and Adoption of the Draft Municipal District of